Joycelyn Elders: Resignation

 Elders' comments on masturbation caused great controversy and resulted in Elders losing the support of the White House.
 Clinton's chief of staff, Leon Panetta, remarked, "There have been too many areas where the President does not agree with her views.
 This is just one too many."
 In December 1994, Elders was forced to resign by President Clinton.
 This led sex-positive retailer Good Vibrations in 1995 to proclaim May 28 as National Masturbation Day in honor of Elders' advocacy.

-A collection of Elder's professional papers is held at the National Library of Medicine in Bethesda, Maryland.
+A collection of Elders' professional papers is held at the National Library of Medicine in Bethesda, Maryland.

 Post-governmental activities

 Since leaving her post as Surgeon General, Elders has returned to the University of Arkansas for Medical Sciences as professor of pediatrics, and is currently professor emerita at UAMS.
 She is a regular on the lecture circuit, speaking against teen pregnancy.
 She has appeared on TV in Penn and Teller: Bullshit! during the episode on abstinence, where she says that she considers abstinence-only programs to be child abuse and discusses her opinions on teenage sex education, masturbation and contraceptives.
-In 2009 Elders teamed up with the University of Minnesota to establish the nation’s first Chair in Sexual Health Education, a fund to attract and retain outstanding tenured sexual health education faculty in the Program in Human Sexuality at the University of Minnesota Medical School.
+In 2009 Elders teamed up with the University of Minnesota to establish the nation's first chair in Sexual Health Education, a fund to attract and retain outstanding tenured sexual health education faculty in the Program in Human Sexuality at the University of Minnesota Medical School.
 She is interviewed in the 2013 documentary How to Lose Your Virginity on her opinions regarding comprehensive sex education versus abstinence-only sex education.

 Elders was inducted into the Arkansas Women's Hall of Fame in 2016.

-In 2015, Philander Smith College, Elders' alma mater, established The Dr. Joycelyn Elders School of Allied and Public Health.
+In 2015, Philander Smith College, Elders' alma mater, established the Dr. Joycelyn Elders School of Allied and Public Health.

 In an October 15, 2010, article, she clearly voiced support for legalization of marijuana:

 In 1997, Elders published a memoir.

 She received a Candace Award from the National Coalition of 100 Black Women in 1991.
 She was inducted into Omicron Delta Kappa as an honoris causa initiate at SUNY Plattsburgh in 1996.